Quick overview

 - We have specialists for every field of law.

 Personal ownership as a legal concept does not exist.
-It is classic direct ownership and this term is used precisely to distinguish it from cooperative “ownership”.
-One of the reasons for the preference for such personal ownership is that the value of the flat is higher compared to cooperative ownership.
+It is classic direct ownership and this term is used precisely to distinguish it from cooperative ‘ownership’.
+One of the reasons for the preference for such personal ownership is that the value of the apartment is higher than that of cooperative ownership.
 The reason for this is prosaic – the flat can be disposed of freely.

 Its owner can rent out the flat to a third party without any restrictions, without the consent of the “representatives” in the building.
 He is also free to mortgage or otherwise encumber the apartment, for example to finance the purchase of another apartment with a mortgage or a large loan for his company.
 All this is virtually unattainable for a co-operative owner.
 It is up to the bylaws of the cooperative to determine what conditions it sets for pledging a share, or whether it should be excluded altogether.